-4. Points are awarded as per the AMA/NATC system.
+Points are awarded as per the AMA/NATC system.
 (NATC 9.D.1.).

-5. The number of scores counted for the championship will be equal to one half, plus one of the total FTA events for the season.
+The number of scores counted for the championship will be equal to one half, plus one of the total FTA events for the season.
 If an odd number of rounds occur for the season, the number of counted rounds will be equal to one half rounded up, plus one.
-Example: Best 5 of 8 or best 6 or 9.
+Example: Best 5 of 8 or best 6 of 9.

-6. Tie scores will be broken using the following steps in order.
-For a. through e., the dropped rounds are NOT considered.
+Tie scores will be broken using the following steps in order:

-a.
-Most first place finishes wins
+Most first place finishes wins (dropped rounds not considered)

-b.
-Most second place finishes wins
+Most second place finishes wins (dropped rounds not considered)

-c.
-Most third place finishes wins
+Most third place finishes wins (dropped rounds not considered)

-d.
-Most fourth place finishes wins
+Most fourth place finishes wins (dropped rounds not considered)

-e.
-Most fifth place finishes wins
+Most fifth place finishes wins (dropped rounds not considered)

-f.
 If still tied, all rounds in which both competed will be evaluated.
 These WILL include the dropped rounds.
 The rider who came on top in head to head competition wins.

-g.
 If still tied in head to head competition, the rider who came out on top by the largest margin wins.

-h.
 If still tied, all points are added for all rounds.
-Low score wins.
+Low score wins

-11.0 Member work rules
+Member Work Rules

-1. The success of the FTA championship series is entirely dependent on the volunteer efforts of its members.
-Every member is required to contribute at least two work days for the trials hosted by their club during the championship season.
+The success of the FTA championship series is entirely dependent on the volunteer efforts of its members.
+Every member is required to contribute at least two work days during the FTA championship season.

-2. Work requirements for rider members to be eligible for year-end awards:
+Work requirements for rider members to be eligible for year-end awards:

-a.
-Two work days for their clubs’ events, and
+Two setup work days for regular FTA series events, and

-b.
 One set up day for Fun in the Sun or National, and

-c.
-One observing day for Fun in the Sun or National.
+One observing day for Fun in the Sun or National

-3. All club members are encouraged to help out on as many additional FTA trials as possible.
+All FTA members are encouraged to help out on as many additional trials as possible.

-4. In the event a FTA member is unable to work their own clubs’ event, another person (proxy) will be allowed to work in their absence to enable them to receive credit.
-The proxy must be approved by the Club Director and the President or Vice President.
-The Club Director will provide to the Competition Director the name of the proxy and the name of the member for whom the work credit is to be applied.
+In the event a FTA member is unable to observe the National due to riding the event, another person (proxy) will be allowed to work in their absence to enable them to receive credit.
+The proxy must be approved by the President or Vice President.
+It is the responsibility of the rider to provide the name of the proxy and the name of the member for whom the work credit is to be applied.

-5. The Club Director for each event is responsible for providing the Competition Director with the worker list for the event.
-The Club Director has the sole authority to award work credits for their event.
+The Trials Master for each event is responsible for providing the Vice President with the worker list for the event.
+The Trials Master has the sole authority to award work credits for their event.
+The Trials Master has the authority to withhold work credit from anyone who is deemed to not have done their fair share of work to qualify – simply showing up is not enough to gain credit.

-________________________________________________________________________
+Anyone serving as Secretary has automatically earned all work requirements for the year.
+This is due to the large amount of work done by persons in this position before and after each event.
+In the case that someone has been in the role for less than the full season, a minimum of 3 events will qualify for credit.